Successful gardens are invariably the product of good design.

 A well designed garden will have character and it will sit comfortably in its setting.
 It will meet the practical requirements of those who use it as well as provide beauty and interest throughout the year.
 I am passionate about good design and I look forward to hearing from you regarding your garden project.

 Designing a garden requires both practical knowledge and artistic flare.
 An understanding of materials and construction techniques, as well as a feel for line, shape, colour and texture all come together in creating a successful garden.

-The act of designing a garden is a relationship between the designer and the client; and a successful design will always meet the client's brief.
+Designing a garden is informed by the relationship between the designer and the client; a successful design will always meet the client's brief.

 I have detailed below the various stages of the design process.

 At our first meeting we can discuss your aspirations for your garden and I can make an initial assessment of your site.

 How do you intend to use your garden?